Cuban Model Claudia Sampedro Shows Off Her Toned Body In Skimpy Bikini

 Her Instagram story showed the mother balancing her workload while staying at home with two children.
 In one clip, she posted images for products she promoted, but she also uploaded videos of her at-home watching shows with the kids.
 The model shared footage of her lounging on the couch with her son while he watched Sesame Street on a laptop.

-Last month she wowed fans in a barely-there pink bikini for a post that received over 22,000 likes.
+Last month she wowed fans in a barely there pink bikini for a post that received over 22,000 likes.